Module constriction.stream.model

 • builtins.Model

-class Uniform (self, size=None)
+class Uniform (size=None)

 A uniform distribution over the alphabet {0, 1, ..., size-1}, where size is an integer model parameter.